laurasdeluca/GAITAR/README.md

 # GAITAR

-**GAITAR** The repository includes a series of Jupyter notebooks focused on computational analysis, topic modeling, and keyword-in-context concordance extraction.
+This repository includes a series of Jupyter notebooks focused on computational analysis, topic modeling, and keyword-in-context concordance extraction.

 ## Project Goals